MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Registered-Vendor.md

 For purchases from registered vendors for services attracting reverse charge, purchasers themselves has to pay tax to the government.
 If exempted goods and services are purchased from registered Vendor, then no GST is to be paid to supplier or to the Government.

-A buyer may require to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.
+A buyer may have to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.

-Purchase return process for registered vendor has been explained in this document.
+Process for purchase returns to registered vendor has been explained in this document.

 ## Create a purchase return order or credit memo